We Believe In Victory: Sisters A Chocolate in Ukraine

 As Ukrainians tried to adapt to a new normal, many entrepreneurs began selling products specifically to help the Ukrainian military and relief efforts.
 After a while, Olena and Oleksandra say they began receiving some help from friends in other countries, including Mike & Becky in Brussels, Belgium, who helped the pair with the logistics of receiving cacao beans.
 They also helped sell Sisters A chocolate bars around Europe.

-“To have the production of a craft product in Ukraine during a great war is really a test,” says O, noting electrical blackouts have been a particular issue since melangers have to run for several days.
+“To have the production of a craft product in Ukraine during a great war is really a test,” they say, noting electrical blackouts have been a particular issue since melangers have to run for several days.
 “Air raids and missile attacks, stress and worries.
 To be honest, we don't know how we are holding on.
 We are very mentally exhausted, but making chocolate helps us to distract ourselves.
 We believe in victory, and we are sincerely glad to be able to give our customers joy and a smile in such dark times for our country.”